Prepare data for MOSClip analysis

 ## attached base packages:

-## [1] stats4 stats graphics grDevices utils datasets
+## [1] parallel stats4 stats graphics grDevices utils

-## [7] methods base
+## [7] datasets methods base

 ##